capullo-tech/RadioCapullo/README.md

 ```
 #### Audio Processing and Broadcasting
-RadioCapullo utilizes librespot-java to handle Spotify integration, allowing the server device to function as a Spotify speaker.
+RadioCapullo utilizes [librespot-java](https://github.com/devgianlu/librespot-java) to handle Spotify integration, allowing the server device to function as a Spotify speaker.
 This app transforms any Android device into a Spotify speaker using Zeroconf for device discovery.
-The audio output from librespot-java is directed into a FIFO (First In, First Out) queue, which effectively manages the audio data stream.
-Snapserver then accesses this FIFO as its input source for broadcasting the audio across the network.
+The audio output from [librespot-java](https://github.com/devgianlu/librespot-java) is directed into a FIFO (First In, First Out) queue, which effectively manages the audio data stream.
+[Snapcast](https://github.com/badaix/snapcast) then accesses this FIFO as its input source for broadcasting the audio across the network.

 #### Server Playback
 Simultaneously, the server device also acts as a Snapclient.
 It plays the same music it is broadcasting, ensuring that it can both stream and participate in the synchronized multiroom audio experience.
 This dual functionality allows for real-time monitoring and enjoyment of the streamed content directly on the server device.